 Prioritize by next day: For all available or potentially available sources, Retrospect divides them into buckets for what day they are scheduled to be backed up next.

 Using a future date might seem strange, but it can be in the past as well.
 This sorting algorithm ensure Retrospect prioritizes initial backups and then overdue backups.
 Think of it as last backup day combined with the script’s schedule.
 As an example, Script A with weekly backups and Script B with daily backups would calculate the next backup date differently.

 Prioritize by last time checked: When Retrospect reaches out to a source, it marks that time in its configuration.
 ProactiveAI uses this time to ensure it doesn’t re-check sources that it already checked but couldn’t find, so that the script can get through the entire list of sources before circling back.

-Prioritize by the last backup’s duration: Now that Retrospect is down to sources within the same day of priority, ProactiveAI sorts them using a linear regression algorithm based on the last backup’s duration.
+Prioritize by the last backup’s duration: Now that Retrospect is down to sources within the same day of priority, ProactiveAI sorts them based on the last backup’s duration.
 Sources with faster previous backups will be backed up sooner than sources with slower previous backups.

 As a real-life example, incremental backups of email services are fast, so those would be prioritized over a longer server backup.
 Because of this sorting, Retrospect will protect more sources throughout the day, but if a long server backup does not happen on a given day, its backup will be automatically given higher priority because its next backup was the day before.

-Our Engineering team experimented with more data points in the linear regression, but the resulting sort order was too prone to hysteresis.
+Our Engineering team experimented with more data points, but the resulting sort order was too prone to hysteresis.
 In other words, if Retrospect includes more past data, including backup durations that were anomalies, the future prioritization continued to be affected for longer than we thought was useful.